AdobeDocs/audience-manager.en/help/using/features/cdf-files.md

 ## Info File Fields Defined {#info-file-fields-defined}

 The following tables list and define the elements in a [!UICONTROL CDF] `.info` file.
+It's important to note that event pixels are excluded by default in CDF configuration.
+Ensure you specify in your request to client care if you would like event pixels to be included in your CDF files.

 ### Files Object